Played by Mark McKinney

 Mark McKinney stars as Glenn, Cloud 9's kind but confused store manager, on NBC's hit comedy "Superstore."

 The Canadian-born McKinney has performed in, written and produced some of the most sophisticated and groundbreaking television in North America.
 He has worked with Lorne Michaels on "Saturday Night Live" and Aaron Sorkin on both "Sports Night" and "Studio 60 on the Sunset Strip."

-With Susan Coyne and Bob Martin, McKinney co-wrote the international hit "Slings and Arrows."
+With Susan Coyne and Bob Martin, McKinney co-wrote the international hit "Slings & Arrows."
 The team won the 2006-07 Gemini Award for writing, and McKinney also took home a Gemini Award in two acting categories.
-"Slings and Arrows" was later syndicated in the U.S. by the Sundance Channel.
+"Slings & Arrows" was later syndicated in the U.S. by the Sundance Channel.

-Following "Studio 60 on the Sunset Strip," McKinney served as showrunner of Canada's biting "Less Than Kind," where he won a Canadian Comedy Award for Best Direction on the series.
+Following "Studio 60 on the Sunset Strip," McKinney served as showrunner on Canada's biting "Less Than Kind," where he won a Canadian Comedy Award for best directing on the series.

 McKinney has also appeared on "Man Seeking Woman," "3rd Rock from the Sun," "Wanda at Large," "Corner Gas," "Kevin Hill" and "Spun Out."
 His feature films include Guy Maddin's "Saddest Music in the World" and Scott Smith's "Falling Angels," which garnered him an ACTRA Award nomination for outstanding performance by a male actor.
 Other films include "The Ladies Man," "Superstar," "The Out of Towners" (with Goldie Hawn and Steve Martin), "Spice World" and "Dog Park."